rayko/logeiger-counter/README.md

 # Why?

-I think this is cool.
+I think it's fun.
 Might be useful if you're a multitasking person and want to keep watch on a log as you work instead of looking at it.
 I also like geiger counters.

 # Notes